max-wild/Space-Flight-Database/README.md

 &emsp;|&emsp;OSU and other online resources, with the exception
 &emsp;|&emsp;of db-connector.js which was heavily adapted from CS
 &emsp;|&emsp;340 code online.
 Also, the addCommas helper function
-&emsp;|&emsp;was taken from GitHub, which documented in the code,
+&emsp;|&emsp;was taken from GitHub, which is documented in the code,
 &emsp;|&emsp;however it was never used.